Connection クラス#

 Cancel the current operation on the connection.

-- notifies() Generator[Notify, None, None] #
+- notifies() Generator[Notify, None, None]#

 Yield

-objects as soon as they are received from the database.Notifies are received after using
+Notifyobjects as soon as they are received from the database.Notifies are received after using

-in a connection, when any sessions in the database generates aNOTIFY
+LISTENin a connection, when any sessions in the database generates aNOTIFYon one of the listened channels.

 - add_notify_handler(callback: Callable[[Notify], None])#